google/WebFundamentals/src/content/en/ilt/pwa/lab-indexeddb.md

-<strong>Note:</strong> Make sure the items we added to the database in the previous step are still in the database.
+Note: Make sure the items we added to the database in the previous step are still in the database.
 If the database is empty, click <strong>Add Products</strong> to populate it.